Basic Techniques

 Gravity filter funnel

-Used during gravity filtration (not vacuum filtration).
-Does not form the necessary seal for vacuum filtration and should not be used for this purpose.
+Gravity filter funnels are used during gravity filtration (not vacuum filtration).
+They do not form the necessary seal for vacuum filtration and should not be used for this purpose.

 Separatory funnel